wollmannbruno/blog/content/posts/2019/2019-it-blog-awards-hosted-by-cisco/index.md

   - Awards
 ---
 ---
 For the second year in a row, Cisco is hosting an [IT Blog Awards](https://www.cisco.com/c/en/us/training-events/events-webinars/influencer-hub/blog-awards.html/) to show their appreciation for the impact independent tech bloggers have on the community.
-It is Cisco's way of recognizing this great community for the passion, creativity and expertise they share throughout the year.
-There are 6 categories of blogs being recognized:
+It is Cisco's way of recognizing this great community for the passion, creativity, and expertise they share throughout the year.
+There are six categories of blogs being recognized:

 - Best Analysis
 - Best Certification Study Journey